Practice Problems – Sex Linkage

-2. A female calico cat is crossed with a male black cat.
+2. A black female cat is crossed with an orange male cat.
 What are the phenotypes of the offspring and in what proportion?

 4. Eye color in fruit flies is sex linked, with the recessive allele causing white eyes.
 Show the cross for a white eyed female and a red-eyed male.
 How many offspring will have white eyes and what is their sex?

-5. In humans, colorblindness is sex linked and recessive.
-If a woman is a carrier for the trait, what is the chance that her sons will be colorblind?
-Her daughters?
-(Assume the father has normal vision.)
+6. In humans, colorblindness is sex linked and recessive.
+If a woman is is colorblind, what percentage of her sons will also be colorblind?

 7. If a man is colorblind, what percentage of his sons will be colorblind (assuming the mother is not a carrioer)?